ac-93/pybullet-object-models/README.md

   - A script for renaming the directories, moving textures and clearing empty directories is provided in `tidy_google_objects.py`.
 Be careful when using as this will be removing/renaming a large number of files, I would reccomended commenting out any code that alters files and monitoring beforehand to make sure it is working as intended before use.

-  - This comes with sdf files that can directly be used in pybullet, however for consistency I find automatically generating urdf files using the [obj2urdf](https://github.com/cbteeple/object2urdf) package.
-A script to do this is provided in `build_object_urdfs.py`, this will also generate convex decompositions, more details are provided in the linked repo. **Warning, takes a while to run for the full google_scanned_objects set**.
+  - This comes with sdf files that can directly be used in pybullet, however for consistency I find automatically generating urdf files using the [obj2urdf](https://github.com/cbteeple/object2urdf) package helpful.
+A script to do this is provided in `build_object_urdfs.py` (change directoy name), this will also generate convex decompositions, more details are provided in the linked repo. **Warning, takes a while to run for the full google_scanned_objects set**.

 ### Usage ###